-Cert-Manager is the standard way to manage Let’s Encrypt certificates in Kubernetes.
-A few months ago, Cert-Manager stopped working for me due to a DNS bug Kubernetes.
-Although it wasn’t the fault of Cert-Manager, no solution was provided for several months and I had to learn how to manually renew my certificates to keep my sites up.
+Cert-Manager is the standard way to manage Let's Encrypt certificates in Kubernetes.
+A few months ago, Cert-Manager stopped working for me due to a DNS bug in Kubernetes.
+Although it wasn't the fault of Cert-Manager, no solution was provided for several months and I had to learn how to manually renew my certificates to keep my sites up.

 There were several things I found annoying about CertManager even before this bug presented itself: